marcusvinicius0/marcusvinicius0/README.md

 we share knowledge about the different areas of programming, we answer questions, we network and learn together.

-I have knowledge in: NextJS, Typescript, ReactJS, Javascript, NodeJS, API REST, Git/Github, HTML, CSS, Sass, Styled Components, Firebase, NPM/Yarn package managers.
+I have experience with: NextJS, Typescript, ReactJS, Javascript, NodeJS, API REST, Git/Github, HTML, CSS, Sass, Styled Components, Firebase, NPM/Yarn package managers.

 My english level is advanced.